 What is high-bay lighting?
 If you’re looking into retrofitting your lights, it’s most likely that you’ve come across this term.
-To truly understand this term we’re going into detail about what is the high-bay light, where do you use them and are they actually as good as the competition.
+To truly understand this term we’re going into detail about what is the high-bay light, where do you use them, and are actually as good as the competition.

-Generally, you will see high-bay lighting in spaces which need a lot of lighting.
+Generally, you will see high-bay lighting in spaces that need a lot of lighting.
 We’re talking about indoor spaces that need a lot of lighting per square footage.
-So this means we’re looking at warehouses, department stores, manufacturing facilities, factories, gymnasiums and so on and so forth.
-These facilities have large horizontal and vertical space, so you’ll be needing lights which have enough power and foot-candle levels.
+So this means we’re looking at warehouses, department stores, manufacturing facilities, factories, gymnasiums, and so on and so forth.
+These facilities have large horizontal and vertical space, so you’ll be needing lights that have enough power and foot-candle levels.
 High-bay lights are the best option when you’re looking for power and the right level of foot-candles.

 There are a lot of types being used for high-bay lights.
-There are traditional lighting, which are typically metal halide, fluorescent and high-pressure sodium lamps, which still being used today and there is the modern LED light.
-Industrial LED lights truly stands out in performance when you’re looking at the traditional lights.
+There are traditional lighting, which is typically metal halide, fluorescent and high-pressure sodium lamps, which are still being used today and there is the modern LED light.
+Industrial LED lights truly stand out in performance when you’re looking at the traditional lights.
 Let’s take a look at a couple of facts as to why they’re the best option for your industrial facility or warehouse.

 LED Lights Versus Fluorescent Lights